 The Ending of Parable of the Talents

-In the ending of Parable of the Talents, the first Earthseed mission is heading to space.
-There are people in the suspended state called Dia-Pause, embryos, seeds and other items from earth in the shuttle.
-Lauren watches as the shuttles leave earth, standing with Harry and his grandchild.
+In the end of Parable of the Talents, the first Earthseed mission is heading to space.
+There are people in the suspended state called Dia-Pause, embryos, seeds, and other items from Earth in the shuttle.
+Lauren watches as the shuttles leave Earth, standing with Harry and his grandchild.
 Larkin is caring for Marc after a heart transplant and declined to watch the launch.
 While Lauren is not on this trip, she is proud of the work they have done.
 She expects that even if she doesn’t make it there alive, her bones will.

 From Larkin’s journal, we learn that Lauren died a short while after the launch of the spaceship.
 She was 81.